The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 DCF models are the primary way that Wall Street firms set price targets for stocks.
 They’re not simple and are a huge time commitment to do properly.
 Here’s a quick look at the financial magic and voodoo that’s being run in the models.

 This past month, I’ve published DCFs on small-satellite launch provider Rocket Lab (Nasdaq: RKLB) and on South Korean e-commerce leader Coupang (NYSE: CPNG).
-I came to the conclusion that Coupang is fairly valued, though Rocket Lab appears to be significantly undervalued.
+I came to the conclusion that Coupang is worth $19.25 and appears fairly valued.
+Yet I also concluded that Rocket Lab was worth $22 per share and appears to be significantly undervalued.

-Just as before, I always build my DCF models from scratch.
+Just as before, I build my DCF models from scratch.
 I don’t look at other reports or price target estimates because I want to avoid any bias.
 My inputs are purposely conservative, to result in a price target that investors should be very comfortable in paying.
-Using conservative assumptions will ultimately result in a lower price target, though certain drivers could provide significant additional upside.
+Using conservative assumptions will ultimately result in a lower price target, though certain drivers could provide significant additional upside if they come to fruition.

 So all of that said, let’s jump right to the punchline.
 I believe The Trade Desk’s stock is worth $62.55 per share.

-Today’s price of $82 suggests that shares are quite a bit overvalued.
-But as I’ll discuss in the following sections, The Trade Desk innovates quickly and tends to perpetually find ways to outperform expectations.
+The stock is trading hands at $82 this morning, which suggests that shares are quite a bit overvalued.
+But as I’ll discuss in the following sections, The Trade Desk innovates quickly and tends to find ways to outperform expectations.

 This article contains institutional-grade research and is only possible to be published for free because of our generous paying subscribers.
 If you find value in this article, please consider sharing it on social media to help our brand awareness or joining 7investing for just $1 to get similar research reports on all of our official stock recommendations.

-Your 7investing membership also includes complete access to our Community Forum, where our advisors and more than 1,200 other investors are discussing stocks on a 24/7 basis.
+Your 7investing membership also includes complete access to our Community Forum, where our advisors and other investors are discussing stocks on a 24/7 basis.

-Now, let’s get into the details of my The Trade Desk DCF.
+Now, let’s get into the details of my Trade Desk DCF.

 7investing's Discounted Cash Flow model for The Trade Desk